dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
-* Fixed some incorrect documentation in axiom.txt.
+* Fixed a bug in mumps.vim